 The entrance to Recoleta Cemetery is FREE though I recommend letting a friendly local guide take you on a one-hour tour of the cemetery and offer them a generous tip at the end.

 The El Ateneo book store is rated as the world’s most beautiful bookstore by National Geographic.
 Even if you are not that into books, this place is a must-see on your Buenos Aires itinerary.

-When you visit El Ateneo bookstore you can simply marvel at the eclecticist architecture, take the stairs to the top level for a birds-eye perspective or pick up a book and sit down in one of the comfy lounges for a short rest.
+When you visit El Ateneo bookstore you can marvel at the eclecticist architecture, take the stairs to the top level for a birds-eye perspective or pick up a book and sit down in one of the comfy lounges for a short rest.

 FREE WALKING TOUR BUENOS AIRES

 There are several free walking tours in Buenos Aires which are one of the best things to do in Argentina’s capital.
-These walking tours around Buenos Aries are not only fun and exciting but also rich with information on the history of Buenos Aires.
+These walking tours around Buenos Aires are not only fun and exciting but also rich with information on the history of Buenos Aires.